 What I love most about the Classic Tails series and this book too is all the dog references which make the story more funny.
 Apart from the obvious names of the characters being dog breeds, there’s also mention of other dog things such as greeting someone with ‘a delicate sniff of the other’s hindquarters’ and one character contemplating a squeaky ball!

 Although overall I do like the book and still find many of the dog references and pictures cute, the story of Dorian Greyhound is a dark one and the ending is one that can be a bit shocking if you’ve never read or heard of the original before.
 The last images of Dorian’s painting (or pawtrait as it’s called in the book) plus some of the other images towards the end of the story are a little dark and perhaps disturbing if you’re expecting a lighthearted and funny story like you get with ‘Pugs & Prejudice’.
 The realism in the images can feel all the more eerie if you are a dog lover and don’t enjoy the overall darkness of the story and I’m not sure if this would make some dog lovers like or dislike the book.

 Despite what I’ve said I would still recommend this, it’s certainly made me want to read the original now, as it feels as if there are large chunks missing from the original story.
 And I think many people might get interested in this classic if they read this canine version first, however given the darkness of the story I certainly wouldn’t recommend this for anyone younger than teens to read as some of the images can scare younger kids.

--Thanks to Walker Books for a free copy.
+-Thanks to Bookbridgr and the publisher for a free copy.